2022-08-17

-If you’re experiencing mouth pain, a canker sore could be the culprit.
-Simple canker sores typically don’t last long, but a complex canker sore can cause long-lasting pain that may eventually lead to tooth and even jaw pain.
+If you’re experiencing mouth pain from an open sore, you likely have a canker sore.
+Whether or not the pain will quickly go away on its own depends on if the canker sore is simple or complex.
+Simple canker sores are very common and typically don’t last long.
+But complex canker sores can cause long-lasting pain that may eventually lead to tooth and even jaw pain.
+Thankfully, neither type of canker sore is contagious.

-At Prescott Dentistry, we treat a wide range of oral health problems and help our patients prevent them.
-Continue reading to learn more about canker sores, including their causes and the treatments available.
+Continue reading to learn more about simple and complex canker sores, including their causes and the treatments available.

 Your Guide to Canker Sores